Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Introduction

-\item We develop a computationally tractable framework to approximate a solution for our proposed formulation based on our previous work in \cite{Rostampour2016-zy}.
-In particularly, we extend the framework in \cite{Rostampour2016-zy} to cope with multiple chance constraints which provides a less conservative solution compared to the so-called robust randomized approach in \cite{margellos2013stochastic}.
-Our framework is closely related to, albeit different from the approach of \cite{Schildbach2013-cq}.
-In \cite{Schildbach2013-cq} the problem formulation consists of an objective function with multiple chance constraints, in which the terms in objective and constraints are univariate.
-In contrast the objective function in our problem formulation consists of separable additive components. \end{enumerate}
+c) We develop a computationally tractable framework to approximate a solution of our proposed MPC formulation based on our previous work in \cite{rostampour2016robust}.
+In particular, we extend the framework in \cite{rostampour2016robust} to cope with multiple chance constraints which provides a more flexible approximation technique compared to the so-called robust randomized approach \cite{margellos2014road,margellos2013stochastic}, which is only suitable for a single chance constraint.
+Our framework is closely related to, albeit different from, the approach of \cite{schildbach2013randomized}.
+In \cite{schildbach2013randomized}, the problem formulation is convex and consists of an objective function with multiple chance constraints, in which the terms in objective and constraints are univariate.
+In contrast, our problem formulation is mixed-integer and the objective function consists of separable additive components.